TimboKZ/Von/README.md

 `von -o custom-output.html -t custom-template.pug --recursive`.

 You can also create a `vonrc.js` or `vonrc.json` (choose one).
-Von will recognise both files as its config, but `vonrc.js` gives you my freedom since you have all JavaScript features at your disposal.
+Von will recognise both files as its config, but `vonrc.js` gives you more freedom since you have all JavaScript features at your disposal.
 Config lets you do anything that command line arguments can achieve, plus a little extra.
 Namely, you need the config to define groups.
-If you have defined a config, you no longer need to pass extra arguments to `von` since it will import data from the config.
+Once you have defined a config, simply run `von` in the same directory and Von will automatically import it.

 If you want to automate the process even further, you can add Von as a dependency to your NPM project (`npm install --save von-gallery`) and use it as a CommonJS module (`const Von = require('von-gallery');`).
 In fact,